 The Chair, with support from the Company Secretary, has overall responsibility for making sure that the directors receive suitable training to help them carry out their duties.
-The Board approves the annual Board training programme, which is provided through internal meetings, presentations and briefings as well as by external advisers.
+The Board approves the annual Board training plan, which is delivered through externally facilitated briefings and sessions as well as internal workshops and presentations.